Patriotism

-Patriotism is the feeling of love, devotion, and sense of attachment to one's country.
-This attachment can be a combination of many different feelings, language relating to one's own homeland, including ethnic, cultural, political or historical aspects.
-It encompasses a set of concepts closely related to nationalism, mostly civic nationalism and sometimes cultural nationalism.
+Patriotism is the feeling of love, devotion, and a sense of attachment to one's country or state.
+This attachment can be a combination of different feelings for things such as the language of one's homeland, and its ethnic, cultural, political, or historical aspects.
+It may encompass a set of concepts closely related to nationalism, mostly civic nationalism and sometimes cultural nationalism.

-Some manifestations of patriotism emphasize the "land" element in love for one's native land and use the symbolism of agriculture and the soil – compare Blut und Boden.

 Terminology and usage

-An excess of patriotism in the defense of a nation is called chauvinism; another related term is jingoism.
+An excess of patriotism is called chauvinism; another related term is jingoism.